The 2022 grant application is now closed. Please check back next spring for the Summer 2023 application cycle.

 Asian American and Pacific Islander Studies Thesis Research Grant

-The Committee on Ethnicity, Migration, Rights (EMR) will award at least one summer grant to assist a Harvard junior with research for a senior honors thesis related to Asian American and Pacific Islander Studies.
-The department(s) in which the thesis will be written is open.
-Applicants may be pursuing Ethnic Studies under History and Literature or in an EMR secondary field, but neither is a requirement.
+The Committee on Ethnicity, Migration, Rights (EMR) will award at least one summer grant to assist a Harvard junior with research for a senior honors thesis related to Asian American and/or Pacific Islander Studies.
+Applicants may be pursuing an EMR secondary field, but this is not a requirement.
+This grant was initiated by donors to the EMR Fund.

 Grantees must spend a minimum of six weeks engaged in research activities.
 Special consideration will be given to projects for which there are fewer sources of funding offered through other campus entities (e.g., projects requiring domestic travel).